PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Relan grunted and cried out in pain, but eventually he made it to his feet.

 "Gah, you're a lug," said Boltac as Relan settled his weight onto their shoulders.
 The three of them wheeled for the door.
 But before they could exit the room a dark shape blocked their way.
 Backlit by the last torch, it was a terrible shape in the darkness.
-It seemed to reach for them, brandishing something in it's hand.
+It seemed to reach for them, brandishing something in its hand.
 Asarah shrieked.
 All three of them flinched.
 But when the second torch blazed to life they could see that it was a trick of the shadows.
 Samga stood before them, offering a fresh torch.
 "You will need light for your journey"

 Boltac looked at greasy remains of the other Orcs on the floor and then back to the Orc that stood before him.
 "Samga, how did you survive?"